MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-nuance-fos-setup.md

   - Specify the **Fully Qualified Domain Name** of the SBC to be configured in Direct Routing.
 Follow the steps in [Adding a Session Border controller](/azure/communication-services/quickstarts/telephony/voice-routing-sdk-config#adding-a-session-border-controller) to ensure that messages are exchanged between Azure Communication Services and the configured SBC.
   - Configure outbound voice routing rules for Azure Communication Services direct routing.
 Follow the steps in [Creating Voice Routing rules](/azure/communication-services/quickstarts/telephony/voice-routing-sdk-config?pivots=platform-azp#creating-voice-routing-rules) to set up the voice routing rules.
 1. Create an Azure Function to redirect the call from Azure Communication Services to the SBC with the following environment variables:
-   - `redirectNumber`: number that you want your incoming calls to be redirected to
+   - `redirectNumber`: number that you want your incoming calls to be redirected to.
-   - `dialedNumberConnectionString`: Azure Communication Services connection string for the dialed number
+   - `dialedNumberConnectionString`: Azure Communication Services connection string for the dialed number.
-   - `dialedNumber`: outbound number that your incoming calls are routed to
+   - `dialedNumber`: outbound number that your incoming calls are routed to.
-1. Navigate to your Azure Communication Services number and integrate the Event Grid event type, `Microsoft.Communication.
-IncomingCall`, to your Azure function.
+1. Navigate to your Azure Communication Services number and integrate the Event Grid event type, `Microsoft.Communication.IncomingCall`, to your Azure function.
 You can perform one of the following steps:
    - Run the armclient command:

       `armclient put "/subscriptions/[your_azure_subscription_guid]/resourceGroups/[your_resource_group_name]/providers/Microsoft.Communication /CommunicationServices/[your_acs_resource_name]/providers/Microsoft.EventGrid/eventSubscriptions/[subscription_name]?api-version=2022-06-15" "{'properties': {'destination': {'endpointType': 'AzureFunction','properties': {'maxEventsPerBatch': '1','preferredBatchSizeInKilobytes': '64','resourceId': ' /subscriptions/ [your_azure_function_subscription_guid] /resourceGroups/[Your Azure Function RG Name]/providers/Microsoft.Web/sites/[Your AzureFunction name in Portal]/functions/[Your AzureFunction Name in your C# code]'}},'filter': {'includedEventTypes': ['Microsoft.Communication.
 IncomingCall']}}}" -verbose `